Katrina Llegado: 2019: Reina Hispanoamericana

-In September 15, 2019, she represent her City, Taguig in Miss World Philippines 2019, held in Araneta Coliseum.
-She won three awards: Miss Photogenic, Best in Evening gown and Miss Cabalen.
-At the end of the event, she was crowned Reina Hispanoamerica Filipinas 2019 by outgoing titleholder Alyssa Mulach.
+On September 15, 2019, Llegado represented Taguig at Miss World Philippines 2019, her first national competition.
+In events leading up to the finals, she won three special awards, including Miss Photogenic and Best in Evening Gown.
+At the end of the event, she won the supplemental title Reina Hispanoamerica Filipinas 2019, receiving the title from outgoing titleholder Alyssa Mulach.

-Llegado represented the Philippines at Reina Hispanoamericana 2019 held in Santa Cruz de la Sierra, Bolivia where was fifth runner-up.
+Llegado represented the Philippines at Reina Hispanoamericana 2019 and was fifth runner-up.